 So, it’s true that we don’t use the “pulling” muscles in a concentric contraction to the same degree that we would use them to do a chin-up at the gym.
 But, they’re not completely absent either.
 Remember that muscular action in yoga is not so black and white.
 It’s not as if a muscle is either on or off.
 Muscular contraction is more subtle than that.

 So, where do we use some of these “pulling muscles” in both concentric and isometric types of contractions in yoga postures?

 Here are a few examples where we activate those “pulling” muscles in yoga:

-- Posterior deltoids: We use the posterior deltoids in a concentric contraction when we lift and hold the arms for a pose like warrior two.
+- Posterior deltoids: We use the posterior deltoids in a concentric contraction when we lift and hold the arms for warrior two.
 Down dog and plank will cause them to contract in an isometric contraction as a stabilizer.
 Almost any time you put weight into your hands, your deltoids will contract.